kanhaiyasingh12/Implantation-plan-azure-function/DAY2/meeting_docs.md

 > I also did a live portal verification and confirmed that actual Function App logs are being ingested into Log Analytics.

+> So  Gap 3 is now resolved.Next, I’m moving on to #29310 for inbound access restrictions and #29305 for the Durable Orchestrator failure alert.

 ---
 # For Foundary Model
 >I completed the Foundry Models PROD Discovery Report and added the ADO Wiki.